cloudflare/cloudflare-docs/products/workers/src/content/tutorials/postgres/index.md

 ## Build an API using postgrest-js

 PostgREST provides a consistent REST API structure for use in your applications.
 Each table in your PostgreSQL database has a separate path as `/:table_name`.
 Query parameters are used to do lookups in your database.
-For example, to find all users with an ID of `1`, make a `GET` request to `/users?id=eq.1`.
+For example, to find all users with an ID of `1`, one sends a `GET` request to `/users?id=eq.1`.

 The URL structure makes it great for exploration, but in an application, it would be better to have something easier to use. [postgrest-js](https://github.com/supabase/postgrest-js/) is an open-source package that wraps PostgREST in an expressive JavaScript API.
 You will use it in your project to build a few endpoints to work with your PostgreSQL database in a Workers function.